-- ~15% higher cost thus negotiations could be problematic without adequate acquisition pledges, yet there's possibility of deferred payment or coverage with new cohousing
+- higher price thus negotiations could be problematic without adequate acquisition pledges, yet there's possibility of deferred payment or coverage with cohousing

-- the town's suburbs are a bit ugly, yet partly hidden by the valley and there's greenery all around, thus a very good balance of proximity to town and nature
+- the town's suburbs are a bit ugly, yet mostly hidden by the valley and there's greenery all around, thus a very good balance of proximity to town and nature

 - external plumbing (across front of modern building) and pumped sewerage are required yet can be hidden with climbing plants